jup-ag/terminal/README.md

 ### Known issue

-- Wallet passthrough supports does not work for Solflare
-  - Jupiter Terminal currently prompts the user to connect their Solflare wallet again, to perform swap.
+~~- Wallet passthrough supports does not work for Solflare~~ ~~- Jupiter Terminal currently prompts the user to connect their Solflare wallet again, to perform swap.~~ (Issue fixed in 0.1.10)